akrish4/Learn-By-Write/Python/operators.md

        print(77 // 10)  # 7
  #### There is a difference between division / and integer division //.
 The first produces a floating-point number (like 7.7), while the second one produces an integer value (like 7) ignoring the decimal part.

+##### Python raises an error if you try to divide by zero.

+      Python raises an error if you try to divide by zero.